 - Calanque d’En Vau

 Just west of Cassis, there are 3 such inlets.
 Access is usually only by hiking to the opening, with the exception of Calanque de Port Miou.
-You can actually drive there and park your car, or dock your boat in the harbor.
+You can actually drive there and there is a car park, or you can dock your boat in the harbor.
 Calanque de Port Pin and Calanque d’Envau are accessible by foot only and as a result, they are not overrun with hoards of people.
 It’s not that they don’t want to visit.
 It’s more likely they can’t visit because the trek is too difficult.

 Le Parc National des Calanques (Calanques National Park) was created in April 2012 and became the 10th French National Park.
 My previous visits to France didn’t enable me to hike in this unbelievably picturesque area because it is often closed between June 1 and September 30.
 There is too great a risk of forest fires due to the immense summer heat and dry conditions.
 So, instead, I have had to rely on taking a mini-cruise with one of the many boat companies that run tours out of Cassis.